Pixpipe/pixpipejs/cookbook/readme.md

 ```

 Then, in `_run()`, calling `hasValidInput()` in a *if* statement would make sure our input are actually two `Image2D` of the given categories.
-If we have no input, we just quit with a warnnig message.
+If we have no input, we just quit with a warning message.
 There is no exception to launch, we just don't have any input, it's not a big deal and we may want to add one later.

 Next, we build some local variables.
 In Pixpipe, we will often be fetching very large TypedArrays think of it like that: a 1000px by 1000px png (most likely RGBA) is already an array of size 4 million!
-And nowadays, 1000px by 1000px is not that much so we always have to think about little optimisations because on a large scale, they will matter **a lot**.
+And nowadays, 1000px by 1000px is not that much so we always have to think about little optimizations because, on a large scale, they will matter **a lot**.
 So, why local variables?
-Simply because in Javascript they are faster to fetch than complex object.
+Simply because in Javascript they are faster to fetch than complex objects.
 Here is how:

 ```javascript
 ...